-Charter Schools Charter Number Included in Audit?
+Charter Included in

-Tumber Tuun:
+Charter Schools Number Audit?

 The Heights Charter School 1488 No

 Methods Charter School 1617 No

 Diego Hills Central Public Charter 1909 No

 Pacific Coast Academy 1892 No

 Cabrillo Point Academy 1748 No

 This schedule is provided to list all charter schools chartered by the District and displays information for each charter school on whether or not the charter school is included in the District audit.